 I arrive home and perch myself on the edge of my bed with my new Q Magazine in hand, carefully peeling back its lustrous cover to reveal the contents inside.
 I read every story, article, review – at least I try to.
 I’m too eager to pick out every beautiful image and inspiring quote that I can rip from its home and place onto the wall of my own.

 My bedroom floor becomes suffocated under the weight of magazine cut-outs and whole pages ripped from their staples.
-Piece by piece, the matt grey of my bedroom wall begins to disappear behind my carefully placed collage of album covers, festival lineups, musicians and headlines which read ‘real music matters’.
+Piece by piece, the matt grey of my bedroom wall begins to disappear behind my carefully crafted collage of album covers, festival lineups, musicians and headlines which read ‘real music matters’.

-31-year-old music magazine enthusiast, Ingrid Warden says, “I remember sitting cross-legged on the floor surrounded by magazine cut-outs, with a big wad of blu tack in hand whilst listening to music”.
+31-year-old music magazine enthusiast, Ingrid Warden says: “I remember sitting cross-legged on the floor surrounded by magazine cut-outs, with a big wad of blu-tack in hand whilst listening to music.

 “It’s much more enjoyable to sift through magazines and read articles whilst snipping out your favourite photos than simply buying a mass-produced poster.
-It’s an opportunity to get creative and make it an expressive art project”.
+It’s an opportunity to get creative and make it an expressive art project.

 “I was obsessed with reading and looking at pictures of celebrities and their weddings, homes, and lives.
-I had such a happy childhood and some of my fondest memories are spending hours in my room with magazines, cutting them up and collaging on my walls and then showing my mum what I had done”.
+I had such a happy childhood and some of my fondest memories are spending hours in my room with magazines, cutting them up and collaging on my walls and then showing my mum what I had done.

 “I think it was definitely a good way for me to express myself when I was younger.
-I was too young to have my own money to go out and buy clothes and makeup etc but with collaging it was almost like my vision board for what I wanted to be like when I was older”.
+I was too young to have my own money to go out and buy clothes and makeup but with collaging it was almost like my vision board for what I wanted to be like when I was older”.

-Unfortunately, magazines are falling victim to the new digital revolution and are closing their doors on print publications altogether.
-NME is one example of a magazine that is now online-only after having ceased printing after 66 years.
+Some publications are now closing their doors on print altogether and NME is one example of a magazine that is now-online only after having ceased printing after 66 years.

 “When I have a physical magazine, I tend to read it page to page because I find all of the stories are so engaging.
-With some magazines just being online now I do tend to only read the stories that are of real interest to me because I don’t find reading on my phone as enjoyable”.
+With some magazines just being online now I do tend to only read the stories that are of real interest to me because I don’t find reading on my phone as enjoyable.

-39-year-old Jan Lakowski stresses the importance of physical magazines for younger people: “In a time when you are developing your personality and opinions, they provide great inspiration and knowledge that is held dearer being in tangible form”.
+39-year-old Jan Lakowski stresses the importance of physical magazines for younger people: “In a time when you are developing your personality and opinions, they provide great inspiration and knowledge that is held dearer being in tangible form.

 “They are a source of light to youth, being online they are even more disposable and have far less impact on creativity and self-expression”.

-The meaningful and sentimental nature of magazines is completely lost in the digital world.
-The thing that made magazines so special was the fact that they are tangible, multipurpose, and can be physically enjoyed and relished.
-Magazines have an innate allure to them that only exists in tangible form.
+The meaningful and sentimental nature of magazines is completely lost in the digital world as the thing that makes magazines so special is the fact that they are tangible, multipurpose, and can be physically enjoyed and interacted with.